Ronan-H/md5/overview.md

 ### Building Blocks
 1. Copying the input array, leaving some extra space for padding: every extra byte needed to be copied takes some fixed amount of time to copy, and one extra byte of space.
 As such, the time and space complexities for this operation must be **O(n)**.
 The extra space allocated is constant for all sizes of inputs, and therefore is not relevant to the time and space complexities.
-2. Computing the number of padding bytes needed, appending the first bit of padding, etc...: this is a **constant time** operation, running in **O(1)** space and time.
+2. Computing the number of padding bytes needed, appending the first bit of padding, etc...: this is a **constant time** operation, running in **O(1)** time and space.
 In other words, no mater what the input is, these operations take the same amount of time, and the same amount of space.
 3. Appending the padding bits: this is difficult to classify, since the number of padding bits needed **changes depending on *n***, and is not proportional to the size of the input.
-However, since there is a small, fixed upper bound on the number of padding bits which are needed with varying lengths of input, I would say this step  could be approximated as **O(1)** space and time.
+However, since there is a small, fixed upper bound on the number of padding bits which are needed with varying lengths of input, I would say this step  could be approximated as **O(1)** time and space.
 4. Copying the input array into a series of *word* blocks: every byte of input must be individually copied to a block, and doing so uses array accesses and bitwise operations which run in constant time, so the overall time taken for this operation is **O(n)**.
 In a similar way, one byte of extra space is needed for every byte of input, so this also uses **O(n)** space.

-The overall runtime of building blocks is the **worst** space and time complexity from the whole process, meaning a space and time complexity of **O(n)** overall.
+The overall runtime of building blocks is the **worst** time and space complexity from the whole process, meaning a time and space complexity of **O(n)** overall.

 ### Hashing
 1. Computing T[]: calculates T[i] for **64** indices regardless of input, using 4 bytes of memory for each index.
 This means this is a **constant time and space** operation, or **O(1)** for both.
-2. Initialising the MD buffer A, B, C, D: again, this is the same regardless of input, so it must be a **O(1)** operation for both space and time.
+2. Initialising the MD buffer A, B, C, D: again, this is the same regardless of input, so it must be an **O(1)** operation for both time and space.
 3. For every *block*, runs 4 rounds of 16 operations.
 This runs a *fixed number* of operations *per block*.
 Therefore, it runs in **O(n)**, where *n* denotes the number of **blocks** this time, not **input bytes**.
 The implication of this is that in cases where the input is longer but the number of blocks remains the same, this part of the MD5 algorithm runs in the same amount of time.
 Also, no extra memory is needed in this loop, it just uses existing data strucutres.
 Therefore, it uses "constant extra space" for all iterations of the loop, meaning **O(1) space complexity**.

 The overall running time of the hashing algorithm is then the worst complexity of those steps, so it runs in **O(n)** time, but uses **O(1)** extra space, since the blocks are already supplied from the previous step